Machine-learning Kohn-Sham potential from dynamics in time-dependent Kohn-Sham systems: Introduction

-Many approximation methods to the xc-potential have been developed with the development of TDDFT, commonly used methods include local density approximation(LDA), generalized gradient approximation(GGA), and meta-generalized gradient approximation(meta-GGA)\cite{Kohn1965Nov,Perdew1996Feb,Perdew1999Mar}, etc. Besides these traditional explicit constructions, recent works have provided approximation methods via machine learning techniques\cite{Nagai2018Jun, Suzuki2020May}, both works require the exact xc-potential as the training set.
-So a natural question is, can we develop a machine-learning-based method to approximate the energy functional, thus the Kohn-Sham potential and the xc-potential, with access to the data of Kohn-Sham orbitals only?
+To enhance the accuracy of TDDFT calculations and provide more precise predictions of the properties of many-electron systems, various approximation methods for the xc-potential have been developed.
+Commonly used methods include local density approximation (LDA), generalized gradient approximation (GGA), and meta-generalized gradient approximation (meta-GGA)\cite{Kohn1965Nov, Perdew1996Feb, Perdew1999Mar}, etc. Besides these traditional explicit constructions, some semi-empirical approaches were developed as well\cite{Lubasch2016Aug}.
+Recent works have provided approximation methods via machine learning techniques\cite{Nagai2018Jun, Suzuki2020May}.
+In Ref.~\cite{Suzuki2020May}, the authors investigated a two-electron system, where the electron densities and the exact xc-potential at different times were calculated explicitly from the exact form of the time-dependent two-electron wavefunction.
+A machine learning model that maps the electron density to the xc-potential was trained under the supervised learning framework, using the pre-calculated density-xc-potential pair as the dataset.
+Such a method only works in small systems because the computational cost of calculating the many-body wavefunction grows exponentially with the system size.
+Therefore, it is natural to ask whether we can develop a machine learning-based method for approximating the energy functional, and hence the Kohn-Sham potential and the xc-potential, without feeding the exact xc-potential to the machine learning model for training, since the xc-potential is uniquely determined by the electron density.

 A similar question in classical mechanics has been extensively investigated by researchers from the artificial intelligence community.
-Several different types of neural networks have been developed to learn the potential from the classical trajectories.
+Several types of neural networks have been developed to learn the potential from classical trajectories.
 The well-trained model can be further utilized to predict the trajectories that are not contained in the training set.
-Most of the neural networks in learning classical dynamics can be classified into two categories, the Hamiltonian neural network(HNN)\cite{greydanus2019, Tong2021Jul, Bertalan2019Dec, Han2021May, Chen2019Sep} and the Lagrangian neural network(LNN)\cite{cranmer2020}.
-HNN incorporates Hamilton's equations into the neural network.
-LNN leverages the idea from the Lagrangian equation.
-Though promising results have been achieved in learning classical mechanics, this method has not been generalized to the quantum regime.
+Most of the neural networks in learning classical dynamics can be classified into two categories, the Hamiltonian neural network (HNN)\cite{greydanus2019, Tong2021Jul, Bertalan2019Dec, Han2021May, Chen2019Sep} and the Lagrangian neural network (LNN)\cite{cranmer2020}.
+HNN incorporates Hamilton's equations into the neural network architecture, while LNN uses ideas from the Lagrangian equation.
+Both methods have shown promising results for learning classical mechanics, but they have not yet been extended to learn the more challenging Kohn-Sham potential.